fadion/aria/README.md

 ## Variables

 Variables in Aria start with the keyword `var`.
+Accessing an undeclared variable, in contrast with some languages, will not create it, but instead throw a runtime error.

 ```swift
 var name = "John"